fabientownsend/fabientownsend.github.io/_posts/2017-04-13-tests-dont-make-your-code-clean.markdown

 categories: apprenticeship
 ---
 ![photo pen]({{ site.url }}/assets/pen.jpg)
-Testing has many benefits on your software, I thought "software quality" was one of them during a long time.
-It is true that unit tests encourage you to modularize your code and document it, but it doesn't check the quality of a code.
+Testing has many benefits on your software, I thought "software quality" was one of them for a long time.
+It is true that unit tests encourage you to modularize your code and document it, but it doesn't check the quality of your code.

-For example with this piece of code, despite the "100%" test coverage with a code which does its work, the code is bad in many ways.
+For example, although this piece of code has "100%" test coverage, the code is bad in many ways.

 ``` ruby
 class MathHelper